 This exterior packet keeps the data secure during the transfer, and it is the core element of the VPN tunnel.
 When the data arrives at the VPN server, the outer packet is removed to access the data within, which requires a decryption process.

 What is VPN without encryption?
 Just a surefire way to slow your connection down.
 When people use a VPN, privacy and speed are their main concerns.
-That’s why we offer several different VPN protocols — you can choose one that’s best for your particular needs.
+That’s why we offer several different types of VPN protocols — you can choose one that’s best for your particular needs.